echanlopez/BorderedFJReduction/README.md

 - Gauge theories (Maxwell, Yang–Mills)

 The long-term vision is a Tensor Faddeev–Jackiw Engine, where constraint handling emerges directly from the algebraic structure of the symplectic form.
 ___

+## 🙏 Acknowledgements

+The author would like to acknowledge **[Eric Rimbey](https://community.wolfram.com/web/eric3)** for his critical feedback and rigorous code reviews during the early stages of this project.

+Although not directly involved in the final development of the package, his sharp critiques and uncompromising standards significantly influenced the architectural refinement of the symbolic engine.
+Many of the design decisions that led to the current, stable formulation were shaped by those early discussions.

+Such contributions, while often invisible in the final code, play a crucial role in the maturation of robust scientific software.

+___